CameronHeadlee/Ear-Worm/README.md

 # User-Story
-* As a user, I can type lyrics into a search box and after submitting the search I will receive back a list of songs that contain the lyrics I typed.
+* As a user, I can type songs into a search box and after submitting the search I will receive back a list of songs with the title I typed.

 * As a user I can then click on one of the songs and it will provide a link to view the song with the Youtube API.